DarkCaster/Perpetual/README.md

 - It cannot interact with version control systems (Git, SVN, etc.)
 - It cannot execute arbitrary commands on the user's machine
 - It provides only a command-line interface, which was chosen to preserve simplicity and enable integration
-- Other user interface options are not currently planned

 ### Warning